smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/4_guided_exercise_gain_superuser_access.md

 * Securely control system permissions without compromising auditability

 > Superuser access gives you **total control**—but must be used with caution to maintain **system integrity and security**.

----

-✅ Let me know if you’d like:

-* 🧠 Quiz based on this lab
-* 📥 Markdown/PDF export for your GitHub
-* ⏭️ Next topic: *Manage File Permissions and Ownership*

-You're now wielding root access like a secure Linux professional, Shahid 🔐🧑‍💻 Let’s keep going!